Xyborg/yt-accesible/README.md

-# yt-accesible - YouTube Playlist Button Enhancer
+# YTA - YouTube Accessible Playlist Buttons
 Google Chrome Extension for making YouTube's previous and next buttons more accessible.

 The idea came from this tweet from @Spacebom, trying to help his neighbor: